EricDinging/system_paper/parallel_comp/gpu_centric.md

 ## Please provide a question for in-class discussion.
 If GPU is responsible for all communication, do the communication protocols have congestion control and reliability guarantees?
 If so, is it efficient to implement these logic using GPU?

-Well communication content with computation to a certain degree?
-Could they co-exist in one kernel?

-infinity fabric
 PCIe
 NVLink